julweber/denouncer/README.md

 ## Usage

-The example below shows a basic usage pattern for exceptionist notifications.
+The example below shows a basic usage pattern for denouncer notifications.
-Catch exceptions, then use exceptionist's notify function and the re-raise the error again.
+Catch exceptions, then use denouncer's notify function and the re-raise the error again.

     begin
       1/0
     rescue => err
-      Exceptionist.notify err, { test: "my metadata 1", test2: "my metadata 2" }
+      Denouncer.notify err, { test: "my metadata 1", test2: "my metadata 2" }
       raise err
     end